splunk/splunk-operator/README.md

 If possible, we recommend re-tagging your custom-built images and pushing them to a remote registry that your Kubernetes workers are able to pull from.
-Please see the [Air Gap Documentation](docs/AirGap.md) for more information.
+Please see the [Required Images Documentation](Images.md) for more information.

 ## Running the Splunk Operator